MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - The helper script `dev/tools/signoz-apply-governance.ps1` reads environment via `.env` using `Import-TansuDotEnv`.
 Prefer environment-driven endpoints to avoid hardcoding URLs.
 - Dashboard’s observability pages link to SigNoz for deep dives; thin status surfaces remain in-app.

-#### SigNoz UI validation (quick checks)
+#### Dashboard Observability validation (quick checks)

-Use these quick checks after `docker compose up` to confirm SigNoz is healthy:
+Use these quick checks after `docker compose up` to confirm observability is working:

-- Open `<http://127.0.0.1:3301/>` and ensure the landing page loads without errors.
+- Open the Dashboard at `<http://127.0.0.1:8080/dashboard/admin/observability>` and ensure the Overview page loads without errors.
-- Navigate to Services → a service like `TansuCloud.Gateway` should appear under load; open it and see request rate, latency, and error charts.
-- Navigate to Traces → Explorer; run a search for the last 15 minutes.
-You should see spans from Gateway/Identity/Database/Storage under light traffic.
+- Navigate to Observability → Traces; run a search for the last 15 minutes.
+You should see traces from Gateway/Identity/Database/Storage under light traffic.
-- Navigate to Logs → Recent; filter by `service.name="TansuCloud.Gateway"` and confirm new entries appear while driving requests.
-- Navigate to Dashboards → Host (or Infrastructure) and verify CPU/Memory charts populate.
-This is powered by the dev-only hostmetrics receiver.
+- Navigate to Observability → Configuration; verify governance settings are loaded.
+- Check Telemetry page at `<http://127.0.0.1:8080/dashboard/admin/telemetry>` for infrastructure metrics.
 - Optional sanity queries (via ClickHouse client inside the network):
   - `SELECT count() FROM signoz_metrics.time_series_v4` → should be non-zero and increasing.
   - `SHOW CREATE TABLE signoz_traces.signoz_index_v3` → contains `resource.service.name` alias and `resource_string_service$$name_exists`.